kiennt9696/task-management-api/README.md

 I use __Oauth2__ with __Authorization Code__ grant.
 It helps to manage clients that want to be authorized via our service and make this flow more secured.
-In my implementation, I prefer this flow but simplify it to focus more on RBAC, which is the primary goal of this assignment.
+In my implementation, I prefer this flow but simplify it to focus more on RBAC, which is the primary goal of this system.

 ### 1.2 Database design for RBAC